aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldset/bookmarktext/_index.md

 ---
 title: FieldSet.BookmarkText
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets the new text of the bookmark.
+description: Gets or sets the new text of the bookmark in C#
 type: docs
 weight: 30
 url: /net/aspose.words.fields/fieldset/bookmarktext/